Aman1905/Library-Management-Project-Java-Swing-MySQL/README.md

 # Library-Management-Project-Java-Swing-MySQL

-## The aim of this project is to develop a system that can handle and manage the activities involved in a library in an efficient and reliable way.
-Less managing personnel and easy maintenance of database.
+## The aim of this project is to
-	Develop a system that can replace the manual library managing system.
+1. Develop a system that can replace the manual library managing system.

-	Develop a database which stores user details and book details and book details.
+2. Develop a database which stores user details and book details and book details.

-	Give reliable search facility for the users
+3. Give reliable search facility for the users

-	Administrator or librarian should have logins
+4. Administrator or librarian should have logins

-	Create an easy to understand user friendly environment
+5. Create an easy to understand user friendly environment

-	Attractive user interfaces to navigate through the system for the users.
+6. Attractive user interfaces to navigate through the system for the users.

 ### To access this project :-
 1. Clone the repo in your local machine